mspnp/microservices-reference-implementation/deployment.md

 echo $CLUSTER_NAME
 ```

-Download kubectl and create a Kubernetes namespace.
+Get the AKS cluster credentials and create a Kubernetes namespace.

 ```bash